mvolkmann/blog/src/ocaml.md

 These can contain the following:

-- `open` statements that make the names in another module available with a module name prefix
+- `open` statements that make the names in another module available without a module name prefix
 - `include` statements that include source code from another file
-- `type` defintiions
+- `type` definitiions
 - `exception` definitions
 - `let` definitions that define constants and functions
 - `module` definitions that define submodules